Prescription Drug Abuse is Rapidly Rising

 Unintended –Suicide attempts by the means of drug overdoses are increasing as well.
 Access to medications are typically just a room away or even a friend away.
 This can often be a very difficult thing to understand and often the complications are more than intended.

-It is believed that approximately 20 percent of individuals are taking prescription medication for non medical reasons.
+It is believed that approximately 20 percent of individuals are taking prescription medication for non medical reasons ie prescription drug abuse for recreational purposes.
 They may have started out with a need, such a pain control, but have continued the medication long after the pain has stopped.
 Addiction comes into play as much for medications than for drugs such as cocaine, heroin, meth, and several others.

 This is a very difficult aspect of drug overdoses and abuse.
 Often the symptoms depend on the medications take.
 Sedation, sleep, anxiety, and many others can bee seen.
 From the UDC and Mayo clinic, the following table illustrates some of the more often seen symptoms for abuse.
 They also divide the typical types of medications abused including: Opioid painkillers, Sedatives and Tranquilizers, and finally Stimulants.